jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 the Verilog (which in this course will always be `clk`), the label to give this clock (i.e., `ideal_clock1`), and the target clock period in nanoseconds.
-So in this example, we are asking Synopsys DC to see if it can synthesize the design to run at 1.67GHz (i.e., a cycle time of 600ps).
+So in this example, we are asking Synopsys DC to see if it can synthesize the design to run at 3.33GHz (i.e., a cycle time of 300ps).

 ```
- dc_shell> create_clock clk -name ideal_clock1 -period 0.6
+ dc_shell> create_clock clk -name ideal_clock1 -period 0.3
 ```
-{TODO explain the following set of commands here}

 In an ideal world, all inputs and outputs would change immediately with the clock edge.
 In reality, this is not the case.
 We need to include reasonable delays for inputs and outputs, so Synopsys DC can factor this